 Make a complete copy before mailing your application to USCIS, following the instructions on its website.

-Some time after submitting your citizenship application, you will be notified when to appear for a personal interview at your local USCIS office.
+Several months later, you will be notified when to appear for a personal interview at your local USCIS office.
 During that interview, a USCIS officer will review your application and approve or deny your citizenship.
-However, you might wait several months for this notification of your interview.

 At your interview, a USCIS officer will review your application and ask you various questions from Form N-400.
 This serves a dual purpose: to confirm your eligibility and to test your knowledge of spoken English.
-The officer will also ask you to write a sentence in English, and ask you up to ten questions from the 100 that you studied.
-(If you answer the first six correctly, the test will stop there!)
+The officer will also ask you to write a sentence in English, and ask you questions from the list that you studied.

-If you are approved, you will be scheduled for a swearing-in ceremony.
+If approved by USCIS, you will be scheduled for a swearing-in ceremony.
 You are not a citizen until you are sworn in.

-If you are denied because of failure to pass the English or the civics test, you will be automatically rescheduled within 90 days.
+If you are denied because of failure to pass the English or the civics test, you will be automatically rescheduled for another interview, to take place within 90 days.
 If you are not approved for some other reason, you may be given time to overcome the problem.
-This would be a good time to get a lawyer’s help.
+This would be a good time to get a lawyer's help.